 Combine the flax seeds, chia seeds, and water in a medium bowl and let sit untouched for 5 minutes, until thick and gelatinous.

-Add the sunflower, pumpkin, sesame seeds and salt and stir until well incorporated.
+Add the sunflower, pumpkin, hemp, sesame seeds and salt and stir until well incorporated.
 Line a baking sheet with parchment paper and spread the mixture evenly across the surface, as thinly as possible.
-Try to achieve approximately 1/8 inch in thickness.
 Using a knife, score the cracker mixture into equal parts, making two vertical cuts (which will divide it into three parts) and two horizontal cuts (which will divide it into nine parts).
 This helps keep the cracker cooked equally throughout, rather than being undercooked in the middle.

 Bake for 30 minutes, then flip the two large crackers and bake for another 30 minutes to achieve uniform toasting.